Murder of Ann Heron: Investigation

 A witness said they thought they saw Heron driving near her home with two unidentified persons in the car around 16:15 that afternoon, but they were not certain it was Heron.
 However, it is likely that the witness was mistaken, as Ann was found dead in the same bikini she was seen wearing at 3:30pm, indicating she had sunbathed for the whole afternoon.

 One week after the murder, it was discovered that 55-year-old Peter was having an affair at the time with a 32-year-old barmaid at the local spa club, leading some to suspect that he may have had a motive to kill Ann.
 Statistically most murder victims know their killers, with 62% of those murdered in England and Wales in 1988 being murdered by someone they knew, and statistics show that 37% of women murdered in the UK are killed by their husband, boyfriend or lover.
 Only 13% of women murdered in England and Wales in 1988 were murdered by strangers, with most women murdered at this time being killed in domestic violence situations.
 As Ann's husband and the person who found her body, Peter Heron hit two of the main criteria for murder suspects.
 Peter had left a meeting at Cleveland Bridge at 4pm and said he drove back to his office through the village of Croft-on-Tees and Middleton St. George.
 Detectives questioned this route because going via Croft was not the most direct or logical route from Cleveland Bridge (which is only 400m from Aeolian House).
 Police felt that Peter had a missing amount of time he could not account for between 4pm and 5.50pm (the time period in which the murder occurred).

 By 1991, the case had gone cold, despite press conferences and a Crimewatch UK reconstruction.
 In December 1992, a woman told police a man came to the card shop in Darlington where she worked and boasted about killing Heron.
 In October 1994, the police, Peter Heron and a newspaper received a series of letters from someone claiming to be the killer.
 The letter to the newspaper, the Northern Echo, began "Hello editor, it's me...Ann Heron's killer!" and ended "Your readers will have plenty to talk about.
 Signed The Killer."
 Forensic tests were carried out on the letters in an attempt to establish who the author was, and handwriting samples were taken for comparison with suspects in the case.

-Two years after the murder, in 1992, Peter Heron re-married.
-He publicly defended himself after the press questioned why he had re-married so quickly.
+Two years after the murder, in 1992, Peter Heron remarried.
+He publicly defended himself after the press questioned why he had remarried so quickly.
 Two uniformed officers chose to attend the wedding.